 I think the last novel I read by Dickey was The Other Woman, which was released back in 2003, but I remained a devoted fan of his, if not as devoted a reader.
 For years he was one of my go-to authors for Black joy and love in literature, and his untimely passing makes me sad and sorry.
 He gave something vital to the world of books, and while we have his work as a legacy, the world will miss whatever he would have come up with next.

 Rest in power, Eric Jerome Dickey.

-(This is a memoriam post, fellow readers, so no affiliate links are included.
+(This is a memorial post, fellow readers, so no affiliate links are included.
 However, be aware that if you click to any other post, there may be affiliate links involved.)